 - “Fiduciary Duties of Directors, Officers and Owners of Closely Held Businesses,” speaker, Massachusetts Continuing Legal Education Seminar, 2004.

 - “RICO in Federal Civil Litigation,” co-author, Federal Litigation in the First Circuit, Massachusetts Continuing Legal Education, 2004.

 Professional and Community Involvement

-Ms. Lloyd serves as President-Elect of the Boston Bar Foundation and is also a member of its Executive Committee.
-She is a prior member of the Boston Bar Association Council and Executive Committee.
-Ms. Lloyd served as co-chair of the Steering Committee for the Criminal Section of the Boston Bar Association from 2008-2010 and has also served on the Board of Trustees of the Women’s Bar Foundation.
+Ms. Lloyd currently serves as President of the Boston Bar Foundation.
+She is a prior member of the Boston Bar Association Council and Executive Committee, served on the Steering Committee of the Boston Bar Associate 2018 White Collar Conference, and served as co-chair of the Steering Committee for the Criminal Section of the Boston Bar Association from 2008-2010.
+She has also served on the Board of Trustees of the Women’s Bar Foundation.
 For six years, Ms. Lloyd was a member of the Federal Criminal Justice Act panel, accepting court appointments to represent indigent defendants in federal criminal cases.
 She is a Trustee of Gann Academy, is active in Combined Jewish Philanthropies, and previously served on various committees for the South Area Solomon Schechter Day School.
 She has taught in the Citizen Schools Trial Advocacy Program, an after-school enrichment program for Boston public school students.
-Ms. Lloyd is co-chair of Choate's Hiring Committee, a current member of its Diversity & Inclusion Committee and a former member of the firm's Executive and Associates Committees.
+Ms. Lloyd is a current member of Choate’s Diversity & Inclusion Committee, a former co-chair of the Firm's Hiring Committee, and a former member of the Firm's Executive Committee.